Learning Objectives:

 Your Task (Step 1):

-Start by drawing your initial outlines, measuring the width/height of each section/shape as shown in the video below.
+Before we get to the creative part, we need some outlines!
+Start by measuring the width/height of each section/shape as shown in the video below as you plot out a basic sketch.

 Demo